ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

 You are now ready to use it.

-For example, here is an example, :file:`test_grt.adb` which displays the top level design name.
+Here is an example, :file:`test_grt.adb` which displays the top level design name.

 .. code-block:: Ada